 Also known as a Transcervical Resection of myoma (TCRM), this surgery is done to remove submucosal fibroids in the cavity without taking the healthy tissue of the uterus.
 A long, thin scope with a light is passed through the vagina and cervix into the uterus.
 This means that no incision is needed.
 The device allows the doctor to assess the inside of the uterus for fibroids and other problems.
 Having this clear view of an internal pelvic structure allows the surgeon to perform a localized approach, hence lessening potential trauma.

 This is considered a conservative surgical therapy.
 It involves removing the fibroids while leaving the uterus intact giving the patient a chance at a future pregnancy.
 Traditionally, a myomectomy comes with a large abdominal incision, however, some specialists are trained to remove it key-hole, making it possible for the procedure to be less invasive with faster recovery.
 The chance of recurrent growths after the surgical removal of fibroids is between 15% to 30%.

 Patients are advised to avoid getting pregnant for at least three to six months after surgery to allow the myometrium (the muscle of the uterus) to heal.
 In the instance that a large part of the myometrium was removed during surgery, the patient will be advised to undergo a Caesarean section (C-section) to deliver her baby if every she becomes pregnant again.

 This hormone therapy halts the intrinsic production of hormones that cause the fibroids to grow.
 The smaller the fibroids, the easier it is to remove.
-This treatment is only considered a “stop-gap” measure before surgery because it can induce menopause, hence it should not be used on a long-term basis as it can predispose to osteoporosis.
+This treatment is only considered a “stop-gap” measure prior to surgery because it can induce menopause, hence it should not be used on a long-term basis as it may predispose you to osteoporosis.

 Uterine artery embolization (UAE)